zubaidah-shuayb/dubai-metro-sql-intermediate-analysis/README.md

 CHALLENGE 3:
-/*Write a query from scratch that selects the station_name from the metro_stations table, forces all the station names into all uppercase letters while renaming that specific column header AS clean_name, and filters the rows using a WHERE clause combined with LIKE so that the output only displays stations where the name starts with the letter 'A'.*/
+Write a query from scratch that selects the station_name from the metro_stations table, forces all the station names into all uppercase letters while renaming that specific column header AS clean_name, and filters the rows using a WHERE clause combined with LIKE so that the output only displays stations where the name starts with the letter 'A'.

 SQL:
 SELECT UPPER(station_name) AS clean_name